-Formed to promote the Irish sports: hurling, Gaelic football, and camogie in Nashville, TN., the Nashville Gaelic Athletic Club held its inaugural event, an introduction to hurling, on April 20, 2013.
-The club was founded by John “Johnny sticks” Watson and Anji Wall.
+Formed to promote the Irish sports of hurling, Gaelic football, and camogie in Nashville, TN, the Nashville Gaelic Athletic Club held its inaugural event, an introduction to hurling, on April 20, 2013.
+The club was founded by John “Johnny Sticks” Watson and Anji Wall.
 The husband and wife duo, and former St. Louis GAC club mates, relocated to Nashville in 2011, and brought with them a passion for Gaelic games.

 The Nashville GAC is modeled after other American city clubs, which have had great success in promoting and playing Irish sports in recent years.
 The Milwaukee hurling club, the Indianapolis GAA, and the St. Louis Gaelic Athletic Club have been particularly influential, and like those clubs, the Nashville GAC welcomes men and women over the age of 18 to play in coed, competitive matches.
 Experienced players are certainly welcome, but new players are strongly encouraged to come out, learn about the games, and join in the fun.

-The clubs initial goals are to introduce hurling and camogie (women’s hurling) to Nashville and recruit new members.
-The club hopes to hold competitive games by late summer or early autumn, 2013, and eventually grow large enough to support a local league as well as a select travel team.
-As interest grows, the Nashville GAC will introduce Gaelic football as well as youth programs.
+The club’s initial goals were to introduce hurling and camogie (women’s hurling) to Nashville and recruit new members.
+The club now holds competitive games in a local league as well as with a select travel team.
+As interest grew, the Nashville GAC introduced Gaelic football.
+Next on the list is a youth program.

 OUR CREST AND COLORS: